Customizing an automation rule or web action output email

 How to customize Notify Manager email in bulk provisioning rules

-Notify the manager about each created user in an individual email
+To notify the manager about each created user in an individual email:

 {